mravec37/ChessGameMultiplayer/README.md

 # Chess Multiplayer Web App (In Development)

 This project is a **web-based chess application**, currently under active development.
+The project’s chess logic is built on a custom architecture I designed from scratch

 ## ✅ Implemented Features